 Hotspot Shield first came to my attention in 2010 when people freely shared information and bypassed government censorship with the VPN during the Arab Spring.
 Considering a decade has passed, I wanted to try Hotspot Shield myself to see if it’s still any good.
 I ran several tests on Hotspot Shield’s features and researched potential issues.

 I was particularly interested in Hotspot Shield’s streaming ability, speed, security, privacy, and how its free version compares to a paid subscription.
 Following my tests, I was impressed by its speed and ease-of-use, but its past privacy scandal was concerning.

 Hotspot Shield generously lets you try it for free for 45 days with its money-back guarantee.
 This means you don’t have to simply believe my tests results — you can perform tests of your own before deciding to commit.
-However, if after reading this review you decide you want something that offers more value for money, try Surfshark!
+However, if after reading this review you decide you want something that offers more value for money, try CyberGhost!

 Although Hotspot Shield only claims to support Netflix and Hulu on its website, the premium version was able to unblock multiple popular streaming services during testing.
 I could access Netflix (US, UK, Canada, Germany, Japan, and more), Hulu, Disney+ (the US and Canada), HBO Max, HBO NOW, BBC iPlayer, and UKTV.